 Many Merino sheep, particularly in Australia, have been bred to have deeply wrinkled skin to increase the wool yield per animal.
 Moisture gathers in the folds.
 This attracts flies, which then lay their eggs there.
 The hatched larvae bore into the skin of the sheep which often leads to infections.

 To prevent this, the farmers remove large areas on the sheep without the use of anesthesia, which is associated with pain and inflammation for the sheep.
 This procedure is called "mulesing".
-Animal protection groups have criticized this practice for years, and the wool industry is under pressure to finally remedy the situation with legally binding standards.
+Animal welfare organizations have been criticizing this practice for years, and the wool industry is under pressure to finally create a credible remedy with the new Responsible Wool Standard.